 The results were clear: Forests play a definitive role in controlling global temperatures.

 But, in addition to being the ‘superheroes’ in the fight against climate change and global warming, native species of trees support animal life and other vegetation.
-By replanting areas that have been cleared, animals that have been displaced to return to their native habitats.
+By carbon offset tree planting areas that have been cleared, animals that have been displaced to return to their native habitats.
 Plus, it also encourages compatible vegetation to grow and thrive.

 Most importantly, depending on the species, one tree can offset approximately 84 kilograms, or 185.2 U.S. pounds of carbon!